-The U.S. Census Bureau defines rural areas as regions outside of urban areas with a population of 2,500 or more.1 According to the U.S. Census Bureau definition, approximately 60 million people - 19 percent of the nation's population live in rural areas.2
+The U.S. Census Bureau defines rural areas as regions outside of urban areas with a population of 2,500 or more.
+According to the U.S. Census Bureau definition, approximately 60 million people - 19 percent of the nation's population live in rural areas.

-Rural areas cover 97 percent of the nation's land area and are home to the vast majority of the nation's 2.2 million farms.3
+Rural areas cover 97 percent of the nation's land area and are home to the vast majority of the nation's 2.2 million farms.

-America's rural population declined slightly from 2010 to 2016 before increasing in 2017, adding an additional 33,000 people.4 The modest rebound in rural population appears tied to increased employment and declining poverty in rural America.5
+America's rural population declined slightly from 2010 to 2016 and has since increased, adding an additional 54,000 people from 2016 to 2018.
+The modest rebound in rural population appears tied to increased employment and declining poverty in rural America.